milesfaster.co.uk - London Website

 Open: 12.00 noon till 14.30 (closed weekends), 18.30 till 22.00 (closed Sunday)

-1901 Bar: The bar is located adjacent to the restaurant and serves a range of drinks including cocktails and an international wine list.
+1901 Wine Lounge: The bar is located adjacent to the restaurant and serves a range of drinks including cocktails and an international wine list.
+There is also a bar menu.

 Restaurant and Bar open Monday till Friday: noon till 17.00, 18.00 till 23.00.

 Miyako: Intimate venue with a capacity of 28.
 Grace is the keyword in this Japanese restaurant.
 Food prepared by the hotels Japanese chefs is refined and essentially feminine. sushi, sashimi and tempura are specialities.
-Bento and sushi take-aways available (order in person or by/fax).
+Bento and sushi take- s available (order in person or by/fax).

 Open Monday to Friday: 12.00 noon till 22.30, Saturdays 18.00 till 22.30.